Corticosteroids, such as Prednisone, are usually the first option that comes to mind when thinking of dog allergy treatment.

 - Behavioral problems, resulting in aggression, depression, and lethargy.

-Should Prednisone for Dogs be Used to Treat Allergies?
+Should We Use Prednisone for Dogs to Treat Allergies?

-Since the side effects of long-term steroid use are numerous and very serious, should corticosteroids (e.g. predisone for dogs) be used to treat dog allergies?
+Since the side effects of steroid use are numerous and serious, should we use corticosteroids (e.g. predisone for dogs) to treat dog allergies?

-Many veterinarians are of the opinion that, if used rationally and for a short period of time, corticosteroids can greatly help in the treatment of dog allergy symptoms (e.g. itchiness, skin irritation and inflammation).
+Many veterinarians believe that if they use corticosteroids rationally and for a short period of time, the drug can greatly help reduce dog allergy symptoms.
+For example, steroids can bring fast relief to dogs with symptoms such as itchiness, skin irritation and inflammation.

-The most important key to remember when using steroids to treat dog allergies is to use as low a dose and potency for as short a period of time as possible.
+The most important key to remember when using steroids to treat dog allergies is:

-For example, before using oral steroids, topical steroid cream should be tried first.
+For example, before using oral steroids, try using topical steroid cream first.

-Due to the long-term nasty side effects, dogs should not be put on long-term steroid therapy if at all possible.
+Due to the long-term nasty side effects, we should not put dogs on long-term steroid therapy if at all possible.

 For those who are on long-term therapy, regular monitoring is essential.
 Monitoring should include physical examination and blood and urine tests and should be given every two to three months.